Group Members

 We examined datasets comprised of unions of linear subspaces, with the goal of bounding the minimum number of vectors needed to sparsely represent the data.
 We developed a procedure that results in a bound for this number in the case where the dimensions of these subspaces are distinct, and we found a number of bounds for this number given the dimensions of each of the subspaces.

-School: Mississippi School for Math and Science
+High School: Mississippi School for Math and Science

 Future Plans: I plan to study both pure and applied math in college, potentially with a minor in computer science.